Web of Science Support Information

 Thomson Reuters Training

-Are you searching Web of Knowledge resources as effectively and efficiently as possible?
+Are you searching Web of Science resources as effectively and efficiently as possible?
 In order to ensure that you are, please take advantage of the free training resources available from Thomson Reuters.

 Web Based Training: